gavinyork/zephyr3d/apps/doc/web/en/posteffect-ssgi.md

 <div class="showcase" case="tut-68"></div>

 **Backend differences:**
-- **WebGPU**: Uses motion vectors, Hi-Z acceleration, historical scene color and full temporal filtering for higher quality
+- **WebGPU and WebGL2**: Use motion vectors, Hi-Z acceleration, historical scene color and full temporal filtering for higher quality
-- **WebGL**: Uses linear ray marching with spatial filtering and same-pixel history validation
+- **WebGL1**: Has neither motion vectors nor Hi-Z, so it falls back to linear ray marching with spatial filtering only, single-bounce hits and same-pixel history validation - expect more noise and less indirect light

 ---